cybera/cybera-designate-handler/README.md

 This handler may not be used in the future, as a static predictable entry instead of the instance ec2id hostname sounds preferable
 (eg. 111-222-333-444.cloud.cybera.ca)

+### neutronv6handler

+The `neutron_fixed_v6` handler is identical to the v6handler but will check to ensure it only functions on the default public v6 network.
+As such it will create an AAAA record for the fixed IPv6 address assigned to an instance.
+The format is the ec2id.ZONE_NAME.
+ZONE_NAME will be location.cybera.ca

+It will also create a reverse record.

 ## Building (Debian)

 To build a release you'll need `python-stdeb` installed: